rekkasa/arekkas_HteFramework_XXXX_2021/submission/reviewer_comments.md

     manuscript?
   - Write paragraph and include 1 figure about the combined results across all databases
+  - Part of the response for the multiplicity issues could be the part from the LEGEND-Hypertension paper: the package provides you with all the results across as many data sources as you like and then it's up to you to correct for multiplicity (Discussion section, Lancet).
+The same for pooling?
+  - Reason for re-estimating PS in strata.
+Find references from subgroup analyses in observational data

 # Reviewer 3
 ## Points